 The popularity of Netflix in Nepal has skyrocketed recently.
 Netflix Nepal aims to expand Netflix services to Nepal, given the amount of Indian content it has been putting out lately.

 If you look on the internet, you can find numerous people selling Netflix plans that accept eSewa, Khalti, etc. While a good share of these is legit, there might also be different things going on under the hood: selling hacked accounts, carded accounts, etc… stuff that you want to avoid.
-We advise you to buy from reputed sellers only, or buy through someone you know who lives abroad.
-(Protip: One way of finding out reputed sellers is through referral from already long-time users, or by looking up past customer experiences).
+We advise you to buy from reputed sellers only or buy through someone you know who lives abroad.
+(Pro tip: One way of finding out reputed sellers is through a referral from already long-time users, or by looking up past customer experiences).

 iFlix Nepal attempted to expand its horizons to Nepal too and backed by NCELL, the second-largest mobile provider in Nepal, it had an okay-ish run.
-Customers could recharge their iFlix subscription using NCELL balance.
-However, NCELL announced the termination for their iFlix support since June 2020.
+Customers could recharge their iFlix subscription using the NCELL balance.
+However, NCELL announced the termination of its iFlix support in June 2020.
 Since then, this platform has pretty much nosedived in popularity in Nepal.